-With flu season still in full swing, we’ve gathered the facts on this pricey and controversial drug.
+With this flu season looking particularly grim, we’ve gathered the facts on this pricey and controversial drug.

-At the first signs of the flu (fever, chest pain, body chills) you might spend a good hour or two consulting with Dr. Google about what drugs could help.
+This flu season is a particularly dangerous one, which likely has you concerned about your own health.
+You might be tempted to spend a good hour or two consulting with Dr. Google about what drugs could help at the first signs of the flu (fever, chest pain, body chills).
 Or not.
 Let’s face it, the flu renders almost everybody useless, and you probably feel miserable enough to take just about anything.

 Odds are your doc will prescribe one of three antiviral meds: inhaled zanamivir (brand name Relenza), intravenous peramivir (Rapivab), or oral oseltamivir, otherwise known as Tamiflu.
 Of those three, we’re willing to bet you get a script for Tamiflu.
 Not only is it the one your friends have heard of, it’s also the only one that made the World Health Organization’s list of essential medications.

-But Tamiflu has been the subject of controversy in recent years—which has left many wondering, How are you supposed to know when it’s worth taking?
-With flu season still in full swing, we’ve gathered the facts on this pricey drug so you can weigh the pros and cons before you’re too achy to think straight.
+But Tamiflu has been the subject of controversy in recent years—which has left many wondering, How effective is Tamiflu?
+And is Tamiflu worth it?
+Here are the facts on the pricey drug so you can weigh the pros and cons before you’re too achy to think straight.

 How well does Tamiflu work?